Dawn Harden, Courtroom Deputy

 Notice is mailed by the bankruptcy clerk’s office.
 No hearing is required for the trustee’s final report unless an objection is filed or the court orders a hearing.
 If an objection is filed, it will be set for hearing.

-Motions for summary judgment always require a hearing.
+Motions for summary judgment always require a hearing and shall be set prior to trial docket call.
 Settings may be obtained by emailing the courtroom deputy at email@example.com.
 A time estimate for the entire hearing should be included with the request.
 Please schedule hearings so that there is at least 1 week between the filing of the last pleading and the scheduled hearing.

 The court strongly discourages the filing of a single adversary proceeding against multiple, unrelated defendants involving unrelated facts or transfers.
 To the extent that counsel believes such an adversary proceeding is appropriate and such an adversary proceeding is filed, counsel shall, prior to any docket call thereon, provide the court no later than 2 business days prior to docket call, a list or chart summarizing the status of the adversary proceeding as against each defendant – i.e., whether the defendant has defaulted, whether the defendant has agreed to a settlement, whether the defendant has been dismissed from the lawsuit, etc.